Joan Burge looks at what it means to be a resilient Assistant

 |Resourcefulness||Ability to act effectively or imaginatively, especially in difficult situations.|

 Honing resilience will also help you in your personal life.
-In working with thousands of people for 25 years in my training and consulting business, I have learned that no-one is immune to challenges and setbacks.
+In working with thousands of people for over 25 years in my training and consulting business, I have learned that no-one is immune to challenges and setbacks.